Ilikai Apt Building

 Very limited MLS checkbox presence for gas (2 of 20 records) and no agent remarks indicating "gas included" or similar; given the lack of supporting public-remarks evidence, gas inclusion appears not to be a standard building-level maintenance inclusion.

-Hot water is strongly supported as included in the maintenance fee.
-The current MLS pattern is highly consistent at 16/20 listings with HOTWAT, and at least one remark explicitly states the fee covers “hot water,” matching the historical pattern.
+Hot water appears to be included in the HOA/maintenance fee.
+The MLS pattern is very strong at 16 of 20 listings showing HOTWAT, and at least one remark explicitly says the fee covers "hot water."
+The absence of WTRHTR across listings supports this as a building-level feature rather than a unit-level water-heater detail.

 No analysis available

-Sewer inclusion is essentially confirmed for this building.
-The MLS data is near-unanimous at 18/20 listings with SEWER, and the remarks align with that pattern, including an explicit mention that the maintenance fee covers sewer.
+Sewer inclusion is essentially confirmed for the building.
+The MLS data is near-unanimous at 18 of 20 listings, and the remarks include an explicit statement that maintenance covers "sewer."
+This looks like a stable building-level HOA inclusion rather than copy-paste noise.

 No analysis available